RATs for pupils in NSW back-to-school plan

 Students and teachers will be given rapid antigen tests to slow the spread of COVID-19 when they return to NSW classrooms next week.

 Schools will not be closed when there is a positive case, with no contact tracing for students and staff.
-However parents and guardians will be notified when infections are identified.
+However parents and guardians will be notified when infections are identified within child cohorts.